Social Justice

 Bow Wow’s comments on social media has yet again caused an uproar.

-Real name Shad Moss, the rapper/actor said that he couldn’t relate to civil rights issues because he’s mixed.
-He was asked by a person on twitter whether he would vote for Donald Trump or Hillary Clinton and he decided to share his views.
+The rapper and actor, whose real name is Shad Moss, said he couldn’t relate to civil rights issues because he’s mixed.
+After someone on Twitter asked who he would vote for, he chose to share his views.

 “I don’t really care because after I learned what I learned about politics.
 I just stay away.
 Let down,” Bow Wow tweeted.
-He went on to say that he believes that world leaders are controlled by super powers who aren’t visible to the public.
+He said he believes superpowers that remain hidden from the public control world leaders.
 Another Twitter user responded by saying that Bow Wow should care about the political process because his ancestors died for the right to vote.

 Bow Wow responded by tweeting, “Man, I only believe what the eyes see.
 I’m mixed.
 I don’t know what my ancestors was [sic] doing.
 I only know what I see … I seen [sic] ‘Selma.’
 Was I related to anyone, no. I’m saying my moss side of family is not Black.
 Heritage different.”